hanyu729/AMFCNet/README.md

 |--------------------------------------------|
 | *Figure 2: Example images from the proposed UFCFish dataset.
 From the left to the right column: samples with uneven lighting, samples with bubble impurities, samples from various water bodies, and samples with different fish densities.*       |

-'Download links to our datasets will be publicly available soon!'
+**Download links to our datasets will be publicly available soon!**